Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 }
 ```

 The above random bot implementation could be added in anywhere in the game's code and then deployed through the Regression Games Bot Manager overlay.
-The above example is limited in some ways: the action manager API allows for performing multiple actions at once (the above example only does one action at a time), and for some common actions such as mouse clicks it is good to have heuristics that prioritize certain sequences of actions, such as releasing the mouse button over the same coordinate on the next frame.
+The above example is limited in some ways: the action manager API allows for performing multiple actions at once (the above example only does one action at a time), and for some common actions such as mouse clicks it can improve performance to have heuristics that prioritize certain sequences of actions, such as pressing and releasing the mouse button over the same coordinate over two frames.
 An expanded version of this random bot can be found in the [RGMonkeyBot](../GenericBots/RGMonkeyBot.cs) implementation, which is built into the Regression Games SDK and is always available through the overlay.

 ## Extending The Action Manager

 ## Example Bots